Temporomandibular Joint Disorder (TMD)

 - Hyper- or hypomobile TMJ

-- TMJ trauma: condylar fractures, dislocation
+- TMJ trauma (condylar fractures, dislocation)

-- Cranial bone disorder including the mandible
+- Cranial bone disorders including the mandible

 - Congenital and developmental disorders